 How The Tiny Nation Of Georgia Became A Bitcoin Behemoth

-Since long before anyone can remember, the big, fertile slopes of the Alazani Valley in eastern Georgia have been planted with grape vines.
-It's the heartland of wine-making in the country that invented it 8,000 years ago.
+Since long before anyone can remember, the big, fertile slopes of the Alazani Valley in eastern Georgia have been planted with grapevines.
+It's the heartland of winemaking in the country that invented it 8,000 years ago.
 But in recent months, the valley has been going through a new kind of ferment, because of bitcoin.

 "You see that building there with the power line outside," says Bezhani Buzhaidze, pointing to an abandoned-looking, cinder block storehouse in his hometown of Telavi, the hub of Georgian wine country.
 "That's being turned into a data center for mining cryptocurrencies."